vwala/docs/content/merchant/inviting-influencers.md

 Below we've outlined a few approaches that you can use to sign-up your influencers.

-##Option 1: Share your influencer sign up link directly
+##Option 1: Share the link to your influencer sign up page

 We've created a branded link for your store already.

 E.g. [http://**mystore.com**/referrer-signup](http://amt1.myshopify.com/referrer-signup)

 Simply replace `mystore.com` with the domain name of your store and then share the link.
-The great thing about this link is that it's branded and it pre-fills the influencer sign up form fields with your store's promotion policy.**
+The great thing about this link is that it's branded and it pre-fills the influencer sign up form fields with your store's promotion policy.

 ##Option 2: Invite customers to become influencers from your website